jt0dd/manifestjs/README.md

 And app helper controls such as:

 - `data`: Simply a preferred place to hold data associated with an Element's behavior.
-- `traits`
-- `actions`
-- `childClasses`
-- `ready`
+- `traits` Properties will be inherited by all decendants of the Element.
+- `actions` Preferred place to hold repeatable functions triggered by the Element's event listener
+- `childClasses`: Define CSS classes applicable to children of an Element.

-With `ready` kicking off the behavior of the Element, including event emitters & listeners, and often appendage of child elements.
+With a final `ready` property kicking off the behavior of the Element, including event emitters & listeners, and often appendage of child elements.

 Like so: